coffeemug/defstartup/_posts/2016-11-22-talking-to-users.markdown

 ---

 _[1] The [HN comments] on this post are case in point.
-People are talking about sending emails and debating the subject lines, when really they should be driving over to their users's offices._
+People are talking about sending emails and debating subject lines, when really they should be driving over to their users's offices._

 _[2] This post applies to [hunting] deer and possibly rabbits.
 Elephants, mice, and flies are different._